kristinabog/planet-fit/README.md

     6. Find a way to contact the company if I have any questions.
         * In the footer or when clicking on 'Contact' in the navbar.
-        * In the mdidle of the footer you will find the Phone number and e-mail address of the gym.
+        * In the middle of the footer you will find the Phone number and e-mail address of the gym.

     7. Find more information about the company on social media.
         * In the footer or when clicking on 'Contact' in the navbar.